 The bulk of this section is roughly made up of FODO cells, and therefore does not have the same degree of optics flexibility as the other arcs in the machine.
 Unfortunately, this configuration is not completely regular, and it does not lend itself to periodic cells as do the other sections.
 Therefore it is optimized as a whole for controlled beta functions and emittance growth, as well as controlled time of flight terms, by varying all quadrupole strengths for the linear optics and all sextupole strengths for the second-order optics.
-Special care is also taken that the r{56} term does not vary too wildly, so that in the bunch compression mode the bunches do not get over-compressed.
-The resulting optimized optics are shown in Fig. 2.1.35.
+Special care is also taken that the $r{56}$ term does not vary too wildly, so that in the bunch compression mode the bunches do not get over-compressed.
+The resulting optimized optics are shown in Fig. 2.1.34.
+The radiative emittance grown and time of flight terms are shown in Fig. 2.1.35.